ipfs-shipyard/rb-pinning-service-api/README.md

 - set `status` to `pinned`
 - if an error occurs then set `status` to `failed`

-The response of both the pin and it's status is then returned as JSON, rendered using the same jbuilder template as #show.
+The spec says that a successful update results in a 202 (`:accepted`) response code with body of both the pin and it's status is then returned as JSON, rendered using the same jbuilder template as `pins#show`.

+In rails the default is 200, as it appears that the spec assumes the ipfs actions will be happening in a job queue after the request has completed, although most http clients will accept and 2XX response as successful so this may not matter to much.

 ### List